Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs: Acknowledgments

 \section{Acknowledgments}

 The work of Pinto, Elboher and Katz was partially funded by the European Union (RobustifAI project, ID 101212818).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HADEA).
-Neither the European Union nor the granting authority can be held responsible for them \fi
+Neither the European Union nor the granting authority can be held responsible for them.
+The work of Wu is partially supported by a gift from the VMware University Research Fund.